-As a respo nse to a natural or man-made disaster, Facility Name - Hereby agi rees that its facilities located at: - ed as a temporary shelter of students attend School Distric ration for the granting of such permission, the rees that the following conditions shall prevai a. b. c. b.
-Students will be supervised by district personnel.
-Signature Date Title -
+As a respo nse to a natural or man-made disaster, Facility Name Hereby ag rees that its facilities located at: • ed as a temporary shelter of students attendi School District ration for the granting of such permission, the rees that the following conditions shall prevail a. b. c.
+Notification will be given prior to student a Students will be supervised by district personance of the supervised to pick up statement of the supervised to pick up statement of the supervised to pick up statement of the supervised by the supervi sonnel.
+Signature Date Title